 - Starlight Green Mica, one tablespoon

-Safety: Caustic soda, when added to any liquid increases becomes a strong alkaline solution and will burn when it comes in contact with your skin.
-You must be very careful not to spill or splash any on you at any time during the soap making process.
-If you do get any on your skin, immediately rinse it off in cold running water.
-Always put on your safety glasses or goggles and your rubber gloves before handling caustic soda.
+Safety: When added to any liquid, caustic soda becomes a strong alkaline solution and will burn when it comes in contact with your skin.
+You must be careful not to spill or splash any on you during the soap-making process.
+If you get any on your skin, immediately rinse it in cold running water.
+Always wear your safety glasses, goggles, and rubber gloves before handling caustic soda.
 Always add the caustic soda to the liquid and not the liquid to the caustic soda.
-Even after you have mixed the caustic soda solution in with your oils and have a soap, this soap mixture can still burn you as the saponification process is not complete until the soap is cured and the soap mixture is still very alkaline and can still burn you.
+Even after you have mixed the caustic soda solution with your oils and have a soap, this soap mixture can still burn you as the saponification process is not complete until the soap is cured, and the soap mixture is still very alkaline and can still burn you.

-- Milk that is used in soap making must be treated first, to prepare it for the soap making process.
+- Milk that is used in soap-making must be treated first to prepare it for the soap-making process.
 You do this by ensuring that your milk is pasteurized.
-This is easy if you are purchasing your milk from the grocery store, as this milk will already be pasteurized.
+This is easy if you purchase your milk from the grocery store, as this milk will already be pasteurized.

 - The second thing you need to do to the milk is to freeze it.
-I pre-measure my milk into 280 grams batches and freeze it overnight, taking it out of the freezer in the morning and let it start to thaw out prior to my soap making.
-I want this milk to be cold and even still partially frozen, like a slushy, when I start to add the caustic soda.
+I pre-measure my milk into 280 grams batches and freeze it overnight, taking it out of the freezer in the morning and letting it start to thaw out before my soap-making.
+I want this milk to be cold and even partially frozen, like a slushy, when I add the caustic soda.

 - Put on your rubber gloves and your safety goggles.
-Using accurate kitchen scales, carefully weight out all of your ingredients.
-I measure my caustic soda first, then pace it into a small dry bowl.
+Using accurate kitchen scales, carefully weigh out all of your ingredients.
+I measure my caustic soda first, then place it into a small dry bowl.
 Measure each of your oils and place them all together into your soap pot or stainless steel bowl.

 - Slowly add a small amount of your measured caustic soda to the milk.
 As it starts to dissolve, it will start to heat up.
 Stir the solution gently and then wait for it to cool down.
 As a rule of thumb, you do not want the solution to get above 38 degrees C.

-- The solution will change colour to a golden yellow as you continue to mix in your caustic soda.
+- The solution will change to a golden yellow as you mix in your caustic soda.
 This is natural and does not mean that there is anything wrong.
 This colour will be transferred to your soap.
-Just be sure that it does not get heated above 38 degrees C, as this will make it much darker and will also produce an offensive smell.
+Just be sure it does not get heated above 38 degrees C, as this will make it much darker and produce an offensive smell.

-- Once you have you caustic soda/milk solution made up, and your oils melted, you will need to equalise their temperature until they are the same, somewhere in the range of 34 to 38 degree.
-To do this use hot and/or cold water in the sink and place the jug and/or bowl into the appropriate water.
-When they reach the same temperature you are ready to mix them together.
-You want to have both the oils and the milk/lye solution to be about 37 degrees when you add them together.
+- Once you have your caustic soda/milk solution made up and your oils melted, you must equalise their temperature until they are the same, somewhere between 34 to 38 degrees.
+To do this, use hot and/or cold water in the sink and place the jug and/or bowl into the appropriate water.
+When they reach the same temperature, you are ready to mix them together.

-- Once the oils and the caustic coda solution reach the same temperate you are ready to pour your caustic soda solution into your oil mixture.
-Wearing rubber gloves and your safety glasses slowly drizzle the caustic soda solution into your oils while mixing.
-If you are going to use a free-standing or hand mixer it should be set at its lowest speed.
+- Once the oils and the caustic soda solution reach the same temperate, you can pour your caustic soda solution into your oil mixture.
+Wearing rubber gloves and safety glasses, slowly drizzle the caustic soda solution into your oils while mixing.
+If you are going to use a free-standing or hand mixer, it should be set at its lowest speed.
 A free-standing mixer allows you to move away when mixing and avoid getting any small splashes on you.
-If you are using a handheld mixer or stick blender, be sure you have on long sleeves and rubber gloves and that the bowl is big enough so that you can work without getting splashed.
+If you use a handheld mixer or stick blender, be sure you have long sleeves and rubber gloves and that the bowl is big enough to work without getting splashed.
 It is faster with a stick blender.

 - Keep mixing until the soap mixture starts to thicken.
-As the mixture starts to thicken you need to test for trace.
-To test for trace, use a spoon and pick up a small amount of the soap mixture and drizzle it across the top of the remaining soap mixture.
+As the mixture starts to thicken, you need to test for trace.
+To test for trace, use a spoon, pick up a small amount of the soap mixture, and drizzle it across the top of the remaining soap mixture.
 If it is not ready, the drizzle will immediately sink back into the soap mixture without leaving a trace.
 However, as it thickens and you test the mixture again, a small amount of the soap mixture drizzled onto the remaining soap mixture will leave a faint pattern before sinking back into the mixture.
 This is called trace.
-You do not want to wait until the trace is thick enough for the pattern to remain on the surface, as this will them be too thick to pour.
+You do not want to wait until the trace is thick enough for the pattern to remain on the surface, as this will then be too thick to pour.

-- Once your soap has reached trace, you are ready to mix in your essential oils and colour.
+- Once your soap has reached trace, you can mix in your essential oils and colour.
 Mix in your essential oils.

-- I have used two colours to get the effect I was looking for.
-To do this pour about half of the soap mixture into another jug.
+- I used two colours to get the effect I was looking for.
+Pour about half of the soap mixture into another jug to do this.
 Then add the colours and mix them in.

 - If using silicone soap moulds, place them onto a tray, such as a baking tray.
 Carefully pour your soap into the mould(s).